faisalamin77/organic-fruits/README.md

         -- AppModule
         -- AppRoutingModule
-        -- SharedModule (this module contains the common grid component)
+        -- SharedModule (this module contains the common grid component) -- features
+            -- DashboardModule
+            -- PlaylistsModule
     - The base url is defined in the `environment` files

 ## Because of the restricted time, could not manage to do the following things which I would prefer if spend more time
-    - I would modularized the app as:
+    - I would have introduced the `Core` module and move the core funtionaly there such as `DataApiService` etc
-        -- Core, Shared, Features

     - Would like to have `HttpInterceptor` to add the header contents there

 ## Additional added depencies